 Anyway.
 I really enjoyed our visit to the Grand Canyon this time and I had a lot of fun taking photos from a different angle.
-So, next time you visit the Grand Canyon, take a minute to take in the views instead of only hopping off the shuttle bus for a selfie.
+So, Whether you’re into landscape photography or people photography, this is the place to be.
+And next time you visit the Grand Canyon, take a minute to take in the views instead of only hopping off the shuttle bus for a selfie.
 You won't regret it.

 How to visit the Grand Canyon in a one night stay?

 A road trip in the US is expensive so we decided to go for 21 days and see as much as possible.
 We only had time for one night near the Grand Canyon and 'near' means we stayed in Williams, around one hour away with the car to the Grand Canyon.
 Traveling on a budget, that was the only affordable place to stay.
 Landscape photographers might want to stay closers because of sunset and sunrise times.